Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Discussions

-In order to discern the effects of varying the number of delays $n$ and dilation factor $\tau$, an ablation study on the SHD dataset is conducted.
-The network architecture chosen for this study is represented as 700-128-128-20, with numbers indicating the number of neurons in each respective layer. the DMU's training incorporates various values of $n$.
-Here, we also compare two decoding methods in DMU: last-time step loss (Last) and readout integrator (All) \cite{yin2021accurate}.
-As depicted in Fig.\ref{dilation}\textbf{(a)}, when employing the 'All' decoding approach and setting the number of delays to $30$, the DMU reaches an accuracy of $90.81\%$.
-On the other hand, the 'Last' decoding approach exhibits improved performance with longer delay lines, possibly because this shallow network tends to leverage the delay lines to retain essential information.
-In contrast, the 'All' method benefits from both the integrator and the delay gate to create dependencies.
-Notably, the addition of the delay gate considerably enhances the capability of the RNN.
-This is highlighted by the Vanilla RNN, which, with no delay ($n=0$), only attains a $5\%$ accuracy.
-It is worth noting that an increase in $n$ linearly amplifies memory costs and CPU/GPU usage.
-Furthermore, as seen in both Fig.\ref{dilation}\textbf{(a)} and Fig.\ref{psmnist_1}, performance tends to saturate within certain $n$ ranges.
-A similar trend is observed in the TIMIT task, where performance remains between 15.6\% and 16.0\% for $n$ values between 40 and 80.
+To investigate the impact of the number of delays $n$ and the dilation factor $\tau$ on temporal classification performance, we conducted an ablation study on the SHD dataset.
+The network architecture chosen for this study can be represented as 700-128-128-20, wherein the numbers indicate the number of neurons in each respective layer.
+Additionally, we compared two decoding methods: last-time step (Last) and readout integrator (All) \cite{yin2021accurate}.
+As depicted in Fig.~\ref{dilation}\textbf{(a)}, without utilizing the delay line ($n=0$), the classification accuracy remains at 5\%.
+This observation suggests that incorporating the delay line significantly enhances the capability of the vanilla RNN in sequential modeling.
+Furthermore, the `Last' decoding approach demonstrates improved performance with longer delay lines, indicating the importance of long-range temporal dependency for this task, as longer delay lines facilitate the establishment of such dependency.
+In contrast, the `All' method utilizes both the integrator and the delay lines to establish temporal dependencies. {Our experimental results suggest that incorporating longer delays generally improves performance, though it also leads to higher memory consumption.
+Once the delays surpass a certain threshold, the model's performance begins to saturate since the delay line has already fulfilled the necessary range of temporal dependencies as shown in both Fig.~\ref{dilation}\textbf{(a)} and Fig.~\ref{psmnist_1}.
+In practice, we have discovered that setting delay lengths between 30 and 80 time steps proves effective in achieving competitive results compared to gated RNNs across various tasks and datasets.}

-Fig.\ref{dilation}\textbf{(b)} showcases results for the 'Last' decoding method across various $\tau$ and $n$ configurations.
-Interestingly, DMU trained with dilated delays can mirror the performance of networks spanning a similar memory range.
-For instance, with both $n$ and $\tau$ set to $10$, the accuracy is around $72\%$.
-This is comparable to the scenario where $n=100$ and $\tau=1$, which, while offering a similar temporal field of $100$, provides an approximately $1\%$ boost in accuracy at just a tenth of the memory computational cost.
-However, as the interaction field grows too vast, information leakage becomes prevalent, leading to diminished performance as seen with $\tau=3$ and $n=50$.
+{Figure \ref{dilation}\textbf{(b)} presents the results of the `Last' decoding method using different configurations of $\tau$.
+Our experimental results demonstrate that performance can be maintained at a promising level when $\tau$ is limited to a value of five or smaller.
+However, it is important to note that excessively high values beyond this threshold, which correspond to prolonged skip intervals, can result in the loss of fine-grained temporal information.
+This loss, in turn, has a detrimental effect on the model's performance. }